-The RMS of the residual magnitudes on the static points used for image registration show a mean of 0.51 pixels from along the sequence (Figure 6d).
-The RMS residual for the check points is similar, but rises notably after Julian day 183 to ~1.2 pixels.
-This, along with the strongly decreasing number of observed points due to cloud cover (Figure 6b), indicates increased uncertainty in image registration for the last ~10 days of the sequence.
-Note that after Julian day 190, cloud prevented observation of the static points in all but one half of one image thus, for this period, estimates of camera orientation are weak, with evaluation of precision not possible for most images.
+The RMS of the residual magnitudes on the static points used for image registration show a mean of 0.51 pixels from along the sequence (Fig. 6d).
+The RMS residual for the check points is similar, but rises notably after Day of Year 183 to ~1.2 pixels.
+This, along with the strongly decreasing number of observed points due to cloud cover (Fig. 6b), indicates increased uncertainty in image registration for the last ~10 days of the sequence.
+Note that after Day of Year 190, cloud prevented observation of the static points in all but one half of one image thus, for this period estimates of camera orientation are weak, with evaluation of precision not possible for most images.

+4.2.
 Glacier feature tracking

 On the glacier surface, varying snow cover and rapid melting resulted in image texture that evolved too quickly to be tracked over sustained periods along the sequence.
-Consequently, most of the glacier features tracked represented the base of dirt cones (Figure 5b) because, although these also evolved significantly, with some even disappearing to leave only faint surface traces, their junctions with the glacier surface generally provided strong image contrast.
+Consequently, most of the glacier features tracked represented the base of dirt cones (Fig. 5b) because, although these also evolved significantly, with some even disappearing to leave only faint surface traces, their junctions with the glacier surface generally provided strong image contrast.
 This evolution meant that semi-automatic tracking was required with frequent updates of the correlation template to maximise the length of tracks.
-The 'noisiest' tracks were from the most rapidly changing cones which needed the most operator interaction during tracking and could be challenging to identify the same representative point in subsequent images, even visually.
+The 'noisiest' tracks were those from the most rapidly changing cones, which needed operator interaction the most during tracking and in which identification of the same representative point in subsequent images, even visually, could be challenging.